- Yuki Subs Guides has a master list of guides of all you need to know about anime encoding.

 The ER2 are the cheapest (~$125 USD) of the bunch and use Dynamic drivers (DD).
 They have almost identical frequency response to the ER3, but due to the dynamic drivers they have better sub-bass (2dB stronger), sound more natural, and bass packs more of a punch (likely from the slower decay of DD).
 If you listen to mainstream music, these are the ones to pickup.
 The value these offer are quite amazing at $125.
 I personally prefer the SE (non-bass-boosted) version.

 ER4 are the professional version of the ER lineup, and have a legendary history.
 They are manufactured in the States, with each unit having its FR and channel match certification.
 Get these if you want the best Etys can offer.
 They are a small upgrade from the ER3 so I do not recommend the ER4s if you already own the ER3s.
-For the ER4 I recommend the XR over the SR variant which is opposite of the ER3 recommendations (reasons are complicated, but the SR is perfectly fine if you don’t mind the flat bass).
+For the ER4 I recommend the XR over the SR variant which is opposite of the ER3 recommendations due to much better bass control.

 The Etys use their infamous triple-flange eartips that may not be everyone.
 Fortunately due to their long nozzle design using foam tips do not alter the frequency response (Innerfidelity has proven this).
 I personally use Comply foam tips with them.
 There are also many aftermarket tips that fit them such as the Spinfits CP-800.